unhcr/koboloadeR/README.md

 `Xlsform` is a convenient format to build advance form using any spreadsheet software such as [Libreoffice](https://www.libreoffice.org/download/libreoffice-fresh/) or MsExcel.

-In order to build an an analysis plan within the form, the following columns needs to be added:
+In order to build an an analysis plan within the form, the columns described in the tables below needs to be added.
+Note that if the column are not present, the script will create dummy ones.
+It's always possible to add your analysis plan to an existing form and relaunch `kobo_dico` in order to regenerate the correct analysis plan.

+Note that for charting purpose, it's recommanded that labels for questions & choices should not exceed 70 characters.
+It's possible again to re-edit directly your xlsform and regenerate a new `dico`.

 ### In the `survey` worksheet:

 Column | Description
 ------|--------------
-`variable`| used to flag `ordinal` variables `disaggregation`| used to flag variables used for  `facet` or `correlate` `indicator`| used to map the question with an indicator `indicatorlevel`| used to map the question with an indicator `Indicatorexternal`| used to reference an external dataset to be used to calculate the indicators.
+`repeatsummarize`| used to summarize repeat questions `variable`| used to flag `ordinal` variables `disaggregation`| used to flag variables used for  `facet` or `correlate` `indicator`| used to map the question with an indicator `indicatorgroup`| used to reference the the group the indicator should be associated to `indicatortype`| define wether the indicator is  `Measurement`: variable used to quantify other indicators, `Disaggregation`: variable that describes certain groups, `Predictor`: Indicator that describes the cause of a situation, `Outcome`: Indicator that describes the consequence of a situation or `Judgment`: indicator that translates a subjective assessment
+`indicatorlevel`| used to define the geographic aggregation to be used for indicator calculation `Indicatorexternal`| used to reference an external dataset to be used to calculate the indicators.
 Could be for instance a population dataset.
-`indicatorcalculation`| used to reference the calculation method to be used for the indicator `indicatornomalisation`| used to reference the normalisation method to be used for the indicator `indicatorgroup`| used to reference the the group the indicator should be associated to
+`indicatorcalculation`| used to reference the calculation method to be used for the indicator: `Percentage`, `Sum`, `Max/Min`, `Average`, `Score`, `Denominator`, `Numerator`, `Numerator.external` (i.e. linked to an external value)
+`indicatornomalisation`| used to reference the normalisation method to be used for the indicator

 ### In the `choices` worksheet: